Salman Ali Agha: International career

 In January 2021, he was named in Pakistan's Test squad for their series against South Africa.

 In March 2021, he was again named in Pakistan's Test squad, this time for their series against Zimbabwe.

 In June 2021, Salman was named in Pakistan's One Day International (ODI) squad for the series against England.

 In June 2022, he was named in Pakistan's Test squad for their two-match series in Sri Lanka.
 He made his Test debut during that series.
+In the second match he was noted for his 62 off 126 balls in a losing match where other batters had struggled.

 In August 2022, he was named in Pakistan's ODI squad, for their tour of the Netherlands.
 He made his ODI debut during that series.

-In December 2022, he scored his maiden Test hundred.
+In December 2022, against New Zealand in Karachi, he scored his maiden Test hundred.
+His innings helped Pakistan recover from a top-order collapse.